MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 The heap size is application dependant.
 In MicroEJ application launcher, set its size in :guilabel:`Libraries` > :guilabel:`MicroUI` > :guilabel:`Images heap size (in bytes)`.
 It will declare a section whose name is ``.bss.microui.display.imagesHeap``.

+By default, the Image Loader uses an internal best fit allocator to allocate the image buffers (internal Graphics Engine's allocator).
+To override this default implementation, some specific :ref:`Low Level API <LLDISPLAY-API-SECTION>` (LLAPI) are available.
+These LLAPIs may useful to control the buffers allocation, retrieve the remaining space, etc.
+When not implemented by the BSP, the default internal Graphics Engine's allocator is used.

 BufferedImage
 =============